helmwave/docs/docs/examples/values-strict-flag/README.md

+---
+ignore_macros: true
+---

 # Strict flag for values

-Helmwave will fail when file does not exist.
+Helmwave will fail when the file does not exist.

 `cat helmwave.yml`